• Register Now for a Free Account!

 • River cruise ships typically only have one or two dining venues onboard.
 Dining times are usually set for each meal.
 Room service is not offered.

-• Ocean cruise ships will have numerous dining options and food will be available at all times of the day and night.
+• Ocean cruise ships will have many dining options and food will be available at all times of the day and night, including 24-hour venues and room service.

 • River cruise ships will offer limited onboard entertainment options

-• Ocean cruise ships will offer numerous entertainment options nightly.
+• Ocean cruise ships will offer many entertainment options nightly.
 Comedians, large productions with dancers and possibly even acrobats.
-Nightly karaoke and trivia games is common.
+Nightly karaoke and trivia games are common.

 • River cruise ships will visit a new town each day, sometimes two in a day.
 River cruise ports will be much closer together.
 The ports on a river cruise are the primary attraction.